nuxt/vercel-builder/README.md

 To install private npm modules, define `NPM_TOKEN` as a [build environment](https://vercel.com/docs/configuration#project/build-env) in `now.json`.

-### Node.js version
+### Node version

-The Node.js version used is the latest 12.x release.
+The Node version used is the latest 12.x release.
 Alternatively, you can specify Node 10 in your `package.json` - see [Vercel documentation](https://vercel.com/docs/runtimes#official-runtimes/node-js/node-js-version).

 ### `now-build` script support